-Avoid Losing a Top Sales Rep and Gaining a Bad Manager
+How to Avoid Promoting A Top Sales Rep to Bad Sales Manager

 The transition from Sales Professional to Sales Manager is often a difficult one and a topic that has been discussed in our previous blogs here and here.
 Why is it that a large percentage of these promoted stars fail within six months?
 Perhaps organizations are promoting reps based on their “performance against quota” and not for the attributes and characteristics that are needed to perform the new job as a manager.

 Promoting your best sales rep to management can be costly.
 Not only do you lose your best performing rep, but it may take six months or more to determine that the new manager isn’t a fit, while the team suffers and fails to produce the desired results.
 This is not to say that great sales reps will make a bad manager – in fact most great sales managers did start out in sales, but some reps are much more suited for sales management than others.
 The decision on who to promote is a difficult one.

 Here are four questions to consider before promoting your top sales rep to sales manager:

 #1 Are they a fit for management?

 While many of the skills and attributes that make a rep a sales star do cross over to management, some of them might not be as applicable and might even be in conflict.
 While characteristics such as good listening skills, perseverance and self-confidence are critical to both roles, others are not as relevant.
 Here is a list of management characteristics to consider:

 Are they able to delegate and let others perform the work?